MaxPensel/OpenWebScraper/README.md

 * _urls_: contains a list of url strings, these will be the start urls, a single scrapy crawlspider is started for each given url
 * _workspace_: For now, the workspace setting is linked together with the _mode_.
 Soon, these options will be deferred to the pipeline setting.
 * _xpaths_: contains a list of xpath expressions to fetch paragraphs from.
 This specification will be exclusive to "paragraph-extracting" kind of parsers.

+# License

+This software is free of use, modification and redistribution under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+For more information view the full text of the GNU GPLv3 license in COPYING or [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).